Pre-Employment Basic Program

 an interview process, home and neighborhood visits depending on what the investigation reveals.

-Admissions staff will use criteria such as previous college-level success, military service, and reference checks, with the physical fitness scores, criminal background check and drug screening when making final admissions decisions.
-Every effort is made to ensure that those granted admission to the program have a high likelihood of gaining employment as a law enforcement officer upon graduation.
+Admissions staff will use criteria such as eligibility to take civil service exams such as this one, passing civil service exam scores, previous college-level success, military service, and reference checks, with the physical fitness scores, criminal background check and drug screening when making final admissions decisions.
+Applicants who have a high likelihood of gaining employment as a law enforcement officer upon graduation are the most successful.

 5. Successful applicants are issued a tentative acceptance letter and are put in touch with the program's point of contact